mysilkway/firestore-db-and-auth-rs/readme.md

 * Use RwLock instead of RefCell for access_token and jwt in ServiceSession::Session and UserSession::Session so that it can be passed safely between threads
 * Add async function for query, read and write
 * Fixed access token's expiry is not updated when re-generate
+* Added default value to MapValue when serializing

 # Firestore API and Auth